 Eczema does not discriminate between areas.
 You can get patches on your lips, scalp, elbows, hands, trunk, and, yes, even brows.

 We know that probiotics are good for a number of reasons, thanks to their ability to support your gut microbiome.
 See, when your gut microbiome is healthy, you'll see less inflammation in the skin—and therefore fewer inflammatory skin conditions like acne and eczema.
 "This connection between the gut and the skin isn't just true for acne; it also applies to eczema.
-In children, L. rhamnosus has shown some efficacy in reducing signs and symptoms of eczema, which is a very common inflammatory skin condition.
-One study suggested that L. rhamnosus HN001 might be especially beneficial in preventing eczema in children.
-That said, a September 2018 systematic review suggested that Lactobacillus rhamnosus GG was not effective in reducing eczema, and the authors of the study refuted the guidelines that suggest using probiotics to reduce the risk of eczema—unless specific strains are able to be indicated," writes integrative gastroenterologist Marvin Singh, M.D.
+In children, L. rhamnosus4 has shown some efficacy in reducing signs and symptoms of eczema4, which is a very common inflammatory skin condition.
+One study suggested that L. rhamnosus5 HN001 might be especially beneficial in preventing eczema in children5.
+That said, a September 2018 systematic review suggested that Lactobacillus rhamnosus6 GG was not effective in reducing eczema6, and the authors of the study refuted the guidelines that suggest using probiotics to reduce the risk of eczema—unless specific strains are able to be indicated7," writes integrative gastroenterologist Marvin Singh, M.D.

 But when you finely grind and boil oats, you can extract colloidal material; this gel-like substance has a rather high lipid content (30%, to be exact).
 "These are the same moisture-trapping molecules that are plentiful in prepubescent skin," says board-certified dermatologist Loretta Ciraldo, M.D., FAAD.
 In other words, colloidal oats aren't just regular oats—they have significant antioxidant properties that are unique to their makeup.